-In the world of online sports betting, parlays are one of the most fun & potentially lucrative ways to combine a group of bets into one larger money-making opportunity.
+In the world of online sports betting, parlays are one of the most fun and potentially lucrative ways to combine a group of bets into one larger money-making opportunity.

 Whether by combining a series of highly unlikely outcomes for a large payout, or by mixing likely and unlikely bets for an increased potential return, parlays can change the nature of sports betting to increase both the risk and the reward.

-But with that being the case, parlays do have limitations & restrictions that educated sports bettors need to be aware of prior to betting.
-Most of those limitations & restrictions are based around the concept of a “correlated parlay”.
+But with that being the case, parlays do have limitations and restrictions that educated sports bettors need to be aware of prior to betting.
+Most of those limitations and restrictions are based around the concept of a “correlated parlay.”

 In simple terms, correlated parlays are the combination of multiple bets that are related to one another – if Bet A hits, then Bet B has a better chance of hitting.

 These are different from standard parlays, which often involve two or more entirely separate outcomes that aren’t related to one another.

 The reason these are disallowed is because certain outcomes would decrease profit for sportsbooks significantly, and would make parlays much safer bets for sports bettors.

 Parlays are, by definition, a riskier way of betting on outcomes, so if much of the risk is removed, sports books would stand to lose more than they’re prepared to.

 Let’s use an example to help illustrate how correlated parlays work, and why they’re disallowed.
 Take, for instance, Game 7 between the Miami Heat and Boston Celtics in the 2022 Eastern Conference Finals.